manizzle/soundcloudpwn/README.md

 - switch to ID3v2 (or extended v1)
 - handle a json config file
 - decide on RainCloud as a name
+- use download (rather than stream) links when available

 soundcloudpwn.py was an old iteration of this script